 - Project offboarding email: letting them know how things are going to go now that the project is over.
 You can add how you’re going to deliver their files, or what happens after a certain time period, etc.

-- Bad Fit: when an inquiry lands in your inbox that you don’t wanna take, have a nicely worded email written saying no thank you to the project.
+- Bad Fit: when an inquiry lands in your inbox that you don’t wanna take on the project, have a nicely worded email written saying no thank you.

-These packets have been a life saver for my business and for my sanity!
+These PDFs have been a lifesaver for my business and for my sanity!

-Creating pdf packets of all of the information that I want to give to a lead or a client is not only a cohesive and easy to digest way to pass all of the right information, it’s a super professional resource for them to refer back to if they have any questions.
+Creating PDFs of all of the information that I want to give to a potential client or a current client is not only a cohesive and easy to digest way to pass all of the right information, it’s a super professional resource for them to refer back to if they have any questions.

 You can have a packet/guide/PDF for:

-- When a lead first reaches out: you can send over an intro packet to your business, what you do, what you offer, FAQs, and some base pricing.
+- When a potential client first reaches out: you can send over an investment guide going into your business, what you do, what you offer, FAQs, and some base pricing.

 - After they book: send over a welcome packet with some guidelines, policies, ways to get in touch with you, etc.